Tim Lincecum: Rookie year (2007)

-After starter Russ Ortiz suffered an inflamed elbow, the Giants called Lincecum up to make his first major league start on May 6, 2007, against the Philadelphia Phillies.
-Lincecum struck out three batters in his first inning, the first being Chase Utley.
+After starter Russ Ortiz suffered an inflamed elbow, the Giants called Lincecum up to make his first career Major League start on May 6, 2007 at AT&T Park against the Philadelphia Phillies.
+Lincecum struck out three batters, all swinging, in his first inning, the first being second baseman Chase Utley, followed by future 2010 World Series champion teammates left fielder Pat Burrell and center fielder Aaron Rowand.

 Lincecum earned his first major league win five days later against the Rockies.
 His next two starts were against the Houston Astros, on May 17 and 22.
 After the first match-up, Astros third baseman Mike Lamb said, "The stuff he was throwing out there tonight was everything he's hyped up to be.
 He was 97 mi/h with movement.
 You just don't see that every day.
 He pitched very much like the pitcher he is compared to and out-dueled him throughout the night."
 After recording a no decision in the first game, Lincecum pitched eight innings and got the win the second time.

 In July, Lincecum went 4–0 with a 1.62 ERA.
 On July 1, in a seven-inning performance against the Arizona Diamondbacks, he recorded 12 strikeouts and allowed just three hits in a 13–0 victory.
 Lincecum pitched into the ninth inning for the first time on August 21 against the Cubs, holding a 1–0 lead.
 He had allowed just two hits and one walk through the first eight, while throwing only 88 pitches.
-Cubs shortstop Ryan Theriot said after the game, "He's got electric stuff.
+Cubs shortstop and future 2012 World Series champion teammate Ryan Theriot said after the game, "He's got electric stuff.
 The best stuff I've seen all year."

 Lincecum was benched in September as a precaution due to the high number of innings he had pitched in his first full year of professional baseball.
 Between the minors and the majors, he pitched a total of 177 1/3 innings in the 2007 season.